Skip to main content

 caution

-If your local project is not in a Git repository, you need to initialize a Git repository first by running the following command:
+If your local project is not already a Git repository, initialize one first by running:

 git init